Chinese Imperial Tribute: Northern Song Dynasty Ding Kiln White Ware Saucer-Formed Mouth Vase

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Northern Song Dynasty Tribute Imperial Ding Kiln White Ware

-Double-Gourd Form Bottle with Lid ï»¿
+Double-Gourd Form Bottle with Lid

 Song Dynasty Ding Kiln White Ware Imperial Double Gourd-Formed Bottle, featuring intricately attached leaves, flowers, and buds adorning the body, complemented by a lid shaped like a leaf.
 The bottle is adorned with an ivory-hued, transparent glaze that covers an off-white body, displaying distinct tear streaks within the glaze.
-Notably, the fire gilded bands encircling both the lid and base are porous, exhibiting a layered corrosion of reddish cuprite and greenish botryoidal malachite, indicative of its considerable age.
+Notably, the fire-gilded bands encircling both the lid and base are porous, exhibiting a layered corrosion of reddish cuprite and greenish botryoidal malachite, indicative of its considerable age.
 This corrosion serves as a more definitive method of authentication than thermoluminescence (TL) testing, earning the trust of experts in the field for artifact verification.
-Additionally, the presence of the fire gilded band signifies its status as a tribute piece.
+Additionally, the presence of the fire-gilded band signifies its status as a tribute piece.
 The bottle stands at approximately 11 inches in height. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Imperial Kundika Vessel Crafted from White Ware at the Ding Kiln